pytroll/pyresample/docs/source/concepts/geometries.rst

 :doc:`geolocated_data` and :doc:`projections`.
 Pyresample defines geolocation
 through a set of "geometry" objects that fall into two main categories: areas and swaths.
-Areas (a.k.a area definitions) typically represent a grid of contiguous pixels that are equally sized.
+Areas (a.k.a area definitions) typically represent a grid of equally-spaced pixels.
 A swath of pixels on the other hand represents non-uniformly spaced pixels.
 See the sections below for more details on these concepts and how Pyresample understands the information.